 This is all in response to the Insurance Institute for Highway Safety’s overall safety ratings for new cars.
 There are a number of models beyond what Tesla makes that would score the highest safety rankings were it not for underperforming headlights.
 Tesla was caught in this net too.

 Porsche, Audi, and Toyota have all petitioned the National Highway Traffic Safety Administration to allow better headlight standards.
-From what we can tell Tesla has not received any pushback from the feds over its new headlights.
+From what we can tell, Tesla has not received any pushback from the feds over its new headlights.
 We do expect the headlight rules to follow Europe’s lead sometime soon.
+And we also would expect Tesla to score better in safety features.